 Tools Reference

-MemLayer exposes four MCP tools.
+MemLayer exposes five MCP tools.
 Claude calls these automatically based on conversation context.

 memlayer_retain